-On conclusion of the Appeals Process timeframe (i.e. following ratification of assessment results by Academic Council) hardcopies of all ratified assessment scripts and related materials will be destroyed (using a certified document destruction contractor) within 4 weeks.
+On conclusion of the Appeals Process timeframe, hardcopies of all ratified assessment scripts and related materials will be destroyed (using a certified document destruction contractor) within 4 weeks.
 Students are advised to keep a copy of all work, which they submit to the College for assessment, as this cannot be returned.

-Where a student has deferred completion of their studies, the following system applies to the storage of students work:
+Where a student has delayed completion of their studies, the following system applies to the storage of students' work:

-- Student's work that has been assessed and ratified by Academic Council will be destroyed within 4 weeks of the Academic Council meeting, as the corresponding credits will have been awarded to the student by this time. - Assignments and examinations, which have been completed but not ratified by Academic Council, will be considered invalid after a two-year period. - The work of any student, who wishes to return to the Open Training College more than two years following their deferral, will be reviewed individually by the Course Director, and the student may be required to attend a viva voce and/or resubmit work.
-This is to ensure that the students' knowledge and skills are sufficiently current and relevant for them to continue with their studies.
+- Students' work that has been assessed and ratified by the Examination Board will be destroyed within 4 weeks of the meeting, as the corresponding credits will have been awarded to the student by this time. - Assignments and examinations, which have been completed but not ratified by the Examination Board, will be considered invalid after a two-year period. - The work of any student, who wishes to return to the Open Training College more than two years following their withdrawal, will be reviewed individually by the Course Director, and the student may be required to attend a viva voce and/or resubmit work.
+This is to ensure that the student's knowledge and skills are sufficiently current and relevant for them to continue with their studies.